#14 - Employment and Recruitment Procedures for Faculty and Academic Support Professional Positions, Continuing and Temporary

 - All screening committee members and hiring managers must complete training on equitable and inclusive hiring practices.
 The training is effective for a period of 2 years.

 After approval of Form A and Form B, the Screening Committee shall carry out the Recruitment Plan.

 The Chair/Unit Head and Dean/Director are responsible for recommending employment.
 The Chair/Unit Head is responsible for providing guidance and administrative support to the designated Screening Committee Chairperson regarding the entire employment process.
 At the beginning of the screening process, the Chairperson/Unit Head shall explain to the screening committee its duties as outlined in the Recruitment Plan.
-Early in the recruitment process the Director of the Office of Civil Rights should be invited to review the process for ensuring a proper search, applying the principles of nondiscrimination, and suggesting “best employment practices.”
+Early in the recruitment process the staff from the Office of Civil Rights should be invited to review the process for ensuring a proper search, applying the principles of nondiscrimination, and suggesting "best employment practices."

 The Chairperson/Unit Head is responsible for ensuring that all application materials are secured.
-Unless otherwise authorized by the President, only persons serving on the screening committee, the Chair/Unit Head, the Dean/Director, the Civil Rights Director, and the appropriate Vice President shall have access to applicants' letters of reference or transcripts.
+Unless otherwise authorized by the President, only persons serving on the screening committee, the Chair/Unit Head, the Dean/Director, the Civil Rights Director, and the division Vice President shall have access to applicants' letters of reference or transcripts.
 All screening committee deliberations are confidential and may only be shared with those directly involved in the employment decision.
-Other members of the department may view applicants’ letter of applications, resumes, and scholarly/creative samples.
+Other members of the department may view applicants' letter of applications, resumes, and scholarly/creative samples.